 - Bell peppers are one of the best vegetables to serve in a crudité platter since not only do they add a brilliant splash of color, but their texture is also the perfect crunchy complement for dips.

 Bell peppers are an outstanding source of antioxidants and anti-inflammatory phytonutrients.
 These phytonutrients include flavonoids (luteolin, quercetin, hesperidin) and hydroxycinnamic acids (especially ferulic and cinnamic acids).
-But the hallmark phytonutrient group found in bell peppers is the carotenoid family, with more than 30 different carotenoids being provided by this vegetable.
+But the hallmark phytonutrient group found in bell peppers is the carotenoid family, with over 30 different carotenoids being provided by this vegetable.
 Included in bell pepper carotenoids are alpha-carotene, beta-carotene, cryptoxanthin, lutein, and zeaxanthin.
 Bell peppers are an excellent source of vitamin A (in the form of carotenoids), vitamin C and vitamin B6.
-They are a very good source of folate, molybdenum, vitamin E, dietary fiber, vitamin B2, pantothenic acid, niacin, and potassium.
-Additionally, they are a good source of vitamin K, manganese, vitamin B1, phosphorus and magnesium.
+They are an excellent source of folate, molybdenum, vitamin E, dietary fiber, vitamin B2, pantothenic acid, niacin, and potassium.
+They are a superb source of vitamin K, manganese, vitamin B1, phosphorus and magnesium.

 - Agricultural Marketing Resource Center (AgMRC).
 Bell and Chili Peppers Profile.
 (2011).
 Iowa State University, Ames, IO.
 Available online at http://www.agmrc.org.
 2011.